Renato Sanches: 2021–22 season

 At the start of the season in August, Sanches was sidelined with a hamstring injury, which required surgery, missing seven weeks of the season.
 In August, Barcelona negotiated with Lille for the transfer of Sanches, but his injury, led to the transfer collapsing at the final stages.
 He made his return on 3 October, replacing Jonathan Ikoné in the 94th minute in a 2–0 win against Marseille.
 On 1 December, Sanches scored his first goal of the season in a 2–1 win against Rennes.

 Paris Saint-Germain

 On 4 August 2022, Sanches signed for Paris Saint-Germain (PSG) on a permanent deal until 30 June 2027.
 The transfer fee paid to Lille was of €10 million, with a potential €3 million in bonuses.
 On 13 August, he came on as a substitute in a 5–2 home league win over Montpellier, making his PSG debut.
 He scored his team's fifth goal moments after having come on the pitch.

+Loan to Roma

+On 16 August 2023, Sanches signed for Serie A club Roma on a season-long loan with an option to make the move permanent that would become obligatory under certain conditions.
+It was reported by journalist Fabrizio Romano that Roma had paid a €1 million loan fee, that the buy option was set at €15 million, and that the option would become mandatory should Sanches play at least 60% of Roma's matches during the season.

+Return to Benfica

+On 5 August 2024, Sanches returned to Benfica on loan, with the option to make the move permanent.
+The deal was part of a transfer with Benfica midfielder João Neves moving in the other direction on a permanent move.

+Loan to Panathinaikos

+On 24 August 2025, Sanches joined the Greek club Panathinaikos on a season-long loan deal.